 For more details on when you need a new EIN, click here.

 Try to keep your EIN letter in a safe place if you applied by fax or mail.
 If you applied online for an EIN, you will be given an opportunity to note down the number in a safe place or to print out a confirmation of your EIN.
+If you use an accounting software like QuickBooks Online, you can scan important documents like your EIN letter and store them in your system for quick reference.

 However, if you do lose it, it’s relatively simple to retrieve.
 You can look up an old tax return or bank records to find it.
 Alternatively, you can call the IRS’ Business & Specialty Tax Hotline at (800) 829-4933 and select EIN from the list of options.